 - 1. Samis has identified enrollment growth as a key priority.
-Critical mass of students is vital for schools to function properly and be attractive to students and families.
-Due to community-wide enrollment declines in the last decade, no school has a critical mass of students.
-Samis has strongly encouraged schools to focus on this area and to pursue creative ways to collaborate to achieve critical mass and/or grow enrollment. - 2.
+Critical mass of students is vital for schools to function well and be attractive to students and families.
+While no school currently has a full critical mass of students, the recent 25% growth in enrollment marks a promising shift.
+Samis has actively encouraged schools to build on this momentum by pursuing creative strategies and collaborative approaches to further grow enrollment and strengthen the overall vitality of the day school community. - 2.
 Samis funds schools with an average minimum grade size, K-12.
 Samis will not fund any school with an average minimum enrollment of less than six students per grade level.
-The
+The average minimum enrollment requirement is ten students by the 207-2028 school year. and eight students by the 2025-2026 school year. - 3.
+By the 2027-28 school year, the average minimum enrollment requirement to be eligible for Samis funding is ten students per grade level: